ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-5-2.md

-Chapter 5: Communication and Active Listening: Building Trust and Respect through Effective Communication
+Building Trust and Respect through Effective Communication
 =========================================================================================================

 Effective communication is essential for managing conflicts in small businesses.
 By building trust and respect through effective communication, small business leaders can prevent issues from escalating and foster a positive work environment.
 In this chapter, we will explore the importance of communication and active listening in conflict management.